Cyberwarfare and China: United States

+In 2011, a Chinese state TV program displayed outdated screenshots of a Chinese military institute performing cyber attacks on a US-based dissident entity.
+The direct visual evidence from an official Chinese source challenges China's claims that it never engages in overseas hacking for government purposes.

 During March 2013, high-level discussions continued.

 In May 2014, a federal grand jury in the United States indicted five PLA Unit 61398 officers on charges of theft of confidential business information from U.S. commercial firms and planting malware on their computers.
+To Chinese experts, the charges demonstrated the sophistication of the United States ability to attribute cyberattacks.

 In September 2014, a Senate Armed Services Committee probe revealed hackers associated with the Chinese government committing various intrusions of computer systems belonging to U.S. airlines, technology companies and other contractors involved with the movement of U.S. troops and military equipment, and in October 2014, The FBI added that hackers, who they believe to be backed by the Chinese government, have recently launched attacks on U.S. companies.

-In 2015, the U.S Office of Personnel Management (OPM) announced that it had been the target of a data breach targeting the records of as many as 21.5 million people.
+In 2015, the U.S. Office of Personnel Management (OPM) announced that it had been the target of a data breach targeting the records of as many as 21.5 million people.
 The Washington Post reported that the attack came from China, citing unnamed government officials.
 FBI director James Comey explained "it is a very big deal from a national security perspective and a counterintelligence perspective.
 It's a treasure trove of information about everybody who has worked for, tried to work for, or works for the United States government."

+In October 2018, Bloomberg Businessweek published a report, citing unnamed corporate and governmental sources, which claimed that the PLA had forced Supermicro's Chinese sub-contractors to add microchips with hardware backdoors to its servers.
+The report claimed that the compromised servers had been sold to U.S. government agencies (including the CIA and Department of Defense) and contractors and at least 30 commercial clients.

 In 2019, a study showed continued attacks on the US Navy and its industrial partners.

+In 2020, as the coronavirus spread globally, intelligence agencies—including China’s—reportedly turned to hacking to gather information on vaccine development.
+That May, the Federal Bureau of Investigation and CISA publicly accused China-linked cyber actors of targeting U.S. institutions to steal COVID-19 research and health data.